-This is Fiona, CSFTL’s Huggable Images newborn.
-She is 7 lbs. and 17″.
+Our Huggable Images newborn weighs 7 pounds and 17″.
 She fits great using the newborn harness position with the harness just below her shoulders.
 She fit well using both the newborn crotch buckle setting and regular small setting.
-I think most babies will fit well without using the newborn buckle setting.
 The harness covers were removed to allow the chest clip to be at armpit level and allow easier access to the harness to do the pinch test.
 The harness pads can be removed at any point when using the harness.

 Rear Facing Toddler

 This model is 3 years old, weighs 30 pounds, and is 36 inches tall.
 She is using the third harness slot of the five available and it is right even with her shoulders.
 The additional head and body inserts were removed and she is using the middle crotch buckle position with the required crotch buckle cover.